-On 21 February 2020, we entered into a Discovery Collaboration and License Agreement with Genentech, or the Genentech Collaboration Agreement.
-The collaboration is focused on the discovery and development of Bicycle peptides directed to biological targets selected by Genentech and aimed at developing up to four potential development candidates against multiple I-O targets suitable for Genentech to advance into further development and commercialisation.
+On 21 February 2020, we entered into a Discovery Collaboration and License Agreement, or the Genentech Collaboration Agreement, with Genentech, Inc., or Genentech.
+The collaboration is focused on the discovery and development of Bicycle peptides directed to biological targets selected by Genentech and aimed at developing up to four potential development candidates against multiple immuno-oncology targets suitable for Genentech to advance into further development and commercialisation.

-Under the terms of the Genentech Collaboration Agreement, we received a \$30.0 million upfront, nonrefundable payment.
-The initial discovery and optimisation activities are focused on utilising our phage screening technology to identify product candidates aimed at two I-O targets, or Genentech Collaboration Programs, which may also include additional discovery and optimisation of Bicycles as a targeting element for each Genentech Collaboration Program, or each a Targeting Arm.
-Genentech also had the option to nominate up to two additional I-O targets, or each an Expansion Option, which may also include an additional Targeting Arm for each Expansion Option, as additional Genentech Collaboration Programs.
+Under the terms of the Genentech Collaboration Agreement, we received a \$30.0 million upfront, non-refundable payment.
+The initial discovery and optimisation activities are focused on utilising our phage screening technology to identify product candidates aimed at two immuno-oncology targets, or Genentech Collaboration Programs, which may also include additional discovery and optimisation of Bicycle molecules as a targeting element for each Genentech Collaboration Program, or each a Targeting Arm.
+Genentech also had the option to nominate up to two additional immuno-oncology targets, or each an Expansion Option, which may also include an additional Targeting Arm for each Expansion Option, as additional Genentech Collaboration Programs.
 Genentech exercised the Expansion Options in October 2021 and June 2022, respectively.
 Genentech paid us an expansion fee of \$10.0 million for each Expansion Option.
 Genentech also has rights, under certain limited circumstances, to select an alternative target to be the subject of a Genentech Collaboration Program, in some cases subject to payment of an additional target selection fee.